 Investing in a legal entity

 For the investment of BRL 500,000, there are no business structure requirements regarding the type of business, industry, or ownership percentage.
 Foreign nationals can invest in any legal entity in Brazil, provided the investment meets or exceeds the minimum investment amount.
-Prospective company owners whose businesses will create jobs for Brazilian citizens will receive special consideration for their investor visa application.
+Prospective company owners whose businesses will create private or public sector jobs for Brazilian citizens will receive special consideration for their investor visa application.

-In this circumstance, work permit authorization and Brazilian residency can be granted in less time than in normal cases of business investment that don’t create jobs.
+In this circumstance, work permit authorization and Brazilian residency can be granted in less time than in normal cases of business investment in companies without Brazilian employees.

-An Investment in a Brazilian legal entity requires additional approval from the Ministry of Labor and Employment [Ministério do Trabalho e Emprego (MTE)].
+An Investment in a Brazilian legal entity requires additional approval from the National Council of Immigration (Conselho Nacional de Imigração – CNI).

 Investing in a specialized industry

 The only option of obtaining citizenship in Brazil by investment for less than $50,000 is by investing in a specialized industry.
 Investing the minimum amount of BRL 150,000 in a specialized industry follows the same process as investing in any other Brazilian company.
-There are additional requirements to be eligible for a Brazilian investor visa under this investment option:
+There are additional requirements to be eligible for a Brazilian Golden Visa under this investment option:

 - The business must have received funding or resources from a government institution.